TIBCOSoftware/snappydata/docs/howto.md

 <a id="howto-collacatedJoin"></a>
-## How to Perform a Collocated Join
+## How to Perform a Colocated Join

-When two tables are partitioned on columns and collocated, it forces partitions having the same values for those columns in both tables to be located on the same SnappyData server.
-Collocating the data of two tables based on a partitioning column's value is a best practice if you frequently perform queries on those tables that join on that column.
+When two tables are partitioned on columns and colocated, it forces partitions having the same values for those columns in both tables to be located on the same SnappyData server.
+Colocating the data of two tables based on a partitioning column's value is a best practice if you frequently perform queries on those tables that join on that column.
-When collocated tables are joined on the partitioning columns, the join happens locally on the node where data is present, without the need of shuffling the data.
+When colocated tables are joined on the partitioning columns, the join happens locally on the node where data is present, without the need of shuffling the data.

-**Code Example: ORDERS table is collocated with CUSTOMER table**
+**Code Example: ORDERS table is colocated with CUSTOMER table**

-A partitioned table can be collocated with another partitioned table by using the "COLOCATE_WITH" attribute in the table options. <br/>
+A partitioned table can be colocated with another partitioned table by using the "COLOCATE_WITH" attribute in the table options. <br/>
-For example, in the code snippet below, the ORDERS table is collocated with the CUSTOMER table.
+For example, in the code snippet below, the ORDERS table is colocated with the CUSTOMER table.
 The complete source for this example can be found in the file [CollocatedJoinExample.scala](https://github.com/SnappyDataInc/snappydata/blob/master/examples/src/main/scala/org/apache/spark/examples/snappydata/CollocatedJoinExample.scala)

 **Get a SnappySession**:

 ```
     val spark: SparkSession = SparkSession
         .builder
-        .appName("CollocatedJoinExample")
+        .appName("ColocatedJoinExample")
         .master("local[*]")
         .getOrCreate